-The use of insulated concrete forms (ICFs) is gaining momentum in the building industry.
-Boasting a variety of advantages, it is being adopted as the new standard for the construction of various types of buildings from single-family homes to hotels and commercial structures.
+The use of insulated concrete forms (ICFs) is gaining momentum as the new standard for the construction of various types of buildings from single-family homes to hotels and commercial structures.
 Builders, designers, and architects are embracing this technology to keep their buildings as energy efficient as possible while saving on construction time and costs.
 Nonetheless, several myths and misconceptions persist even today.

-Just like with any other construction techniques, ICFs should be installed by professionals.
-The truth is they are even easier for DIY than wood.
-According to Keven Rector at NUdura, builders receive many workplace benefits using their system.
-“Built like Lego, the pre-assembled, interlocking blocks assure adherence to recent building code requirements; the ICFs require less shipping space and manpower than other methods; and the construction time is much faster than building with wood."
+Just like with any other construction method, ICFs should be installed by professionals.
+According to Keven Rector at Nudura, ICFs are “pre-assembled, interlocking blocks that assure adherence to recent building code requirements, require less shipping space and manpower than other methods, are much faster than building with wood."
 Time-strapped builders and eager homeowners benefit equally from this efficiency.

-The truth is, buildings made of ICF from the basement to upper floors are very resistant to natural disasters such as hurricanes, tornadoes, earthquakes, and even fire, unlike wood structures.
+The truth is, buildings made of ICF from the basement to upper floors can withstand natural disasters such as hurricanes, tornadoes, earthquakes, and even fire, unlike wood structures.
 This durability, often known as disaster-resilience, is why ICFs are the new standard for safe rooms and storm shelters.
 These buildings built according to FEMA guidelines can withstand an F5 tornado with wind-resistance of up to 402 kilometers per hour (250 mph).

 ICFs are perfect for both hot and cold climates thanks to their continuous insulation and superior R-value.
 Their insulating power keeps the interior temperatures in and the outside temperatures old.
-As a result, you will need less energy for mechanical heating and cooling, delivering cost savings throughout the year.
-Since they are not made of organic material, there is no risk for the propagation of mold thriving on humidity.
+As a result, you will need less energy for mechanical heating and cooling, delivering cost savings throughout the year for the building owner.

 We’re committed to supporting homeowners and design professionals who are interested in or use our products.
 We’re always happy to help and provide more information.